 To see what other modules are needed, what commands are available and how to get additional help type

 module help sickle

 To see what versions of Sickle are available type

 module avail sickle

-To use Sickle, include a command like this in your batch script to load the Sickle module:
+To use Sickle, include a command like this in your batch script or interactive session to load the Sickle module:

 module load sickle